 During the fourth quarter of 2021, the Company purchased a buy-in insurance contract which covered the remaining portion of the liability for one of our defined benefit pension plans in the UK.
-The total projected benefit obligation of the plan is \$8 million.
+The total projected benefit obligation of the plan is ~~\$8 million~~ \$9 million.
 The projected benefit obligation was developed using actuarial assumptions that would be used in a plan termination or buy-out basis.
 Under a full buy-out, the liabilities are fully transferred to an insurance or annuity provider and SEE would no longer maintain the liability or administrative responsibilities.
-We expect this plan to move to full buy-out in 2023.
-As of December 31, 2022, the fair value of the assets for this plan matched the projected benefit obligation and there was no material net balance sheet position for this plan recorded within our assets or liabilities.
-The plan has an accumulated comprehensive loss of \$7 million (\$5 million, net of tax), recorded within AOCL in Stockholders' Equity on our Consolidated Balance Sheets as of December 31, 2022.
-Upon plan termination or full buy-out, the accumulated comprehensive loss would be recognized to Other (expense) income, net within the Consolidated Statements of Operations.
+We expect this plan to move to are in the process of executing a full buy-out of the plan and now expect the transaction to be completed in 2023, 2024.
+As of December 31, 2022 December 31, 2023, the fair value of the assets for this plan matched the projected benefit obligation and there was no material net balance sheet position for this plan recorded within our assets or liabilities plan.
+The plan has an accumulated comprehensive ~~loss~~ losses of \$7 million (\$5 million, net of tax), recorded within AOCL in Stockholders' Equity equity on our Consolidated Balance Sheets as of December 31, 2022 December 31, 2023.
+Upon plan termination or full buy-out, the accumulated comprehensive loss would be recognized to Other (expense) income, expense, net within the Consolidated Statements of Operations.